stla/symbolicQspray/README.md

 ## Transforming a `symbolicQspray`

-You can derivate a `symbolicQspray` polynomial:
+You can differentiate a `symbolicQspray` polynomial:

 ``` r
 derivSymbolicQspray(Qspray, 2) # derivative w.r.t.
 Y